crosbien/processAntiSmash/README.md

 export PERC_ID=70 && export PERC_COV=70 && export DATADIR=./datavol/data && export RESULTDIR=./datavol/out export MIBIG=./datavol/mibig
 ```

-2. Run the *processAntiSmash* program as a docker container by issuing the following from the command line (note: you will need to change the ``path-to`` part of the following command to reflect where you have put your ```as-files``` directory):
+2. Run the *processAntiSmash* program as a docker container by issuing the following from the command line (you will need to change the ``path-to`` part of the following command to reflect where you have put your ```as-files``` directory):

 ```bash
 docker run -e PERC_ID -e PERC_COV -e DATADIR -e RESULTDIR -e MIBIG --name processAntiSmash --rm -v /path-to/as-files:/datavol milesforjazz/process-antismash